gnunn-gitops/cluster-config/README.md

 # Secret Management

 I am currently using the External Secrets Operator to manage secrets, I am using ACM to automatically bootstrap the token secret needed by ESO to interact with my secrets provider [Doppler](doppler.com) from the Hub cluster.
+I wrote a blog on this setup [here](https://cloud.redhat.com/blog/external-secrets-operator-and-doppler-with-openshift-gitops).

 I have used Sealed Secrets in the past but as I have expanded my homelab into multiple clusters, plus the occasional ephemeral cloud cluster, I found external secrets easier to manage.